DevExpress-Examples/reporting-wpf-customize-color-schemes-report-wizard-page/README.md

 # How to customize the Choose a Report Color Scheme wizard page in WPF
-This example demonstrates how to customize the [Choose a Report Color Scheme](https://docs.devexpress.com/XtraReports/400459/create-end-user-reporting-applications/wpf-reporting/end-user-report-designer/gui/report-wizard/table-report/choose-a-report-color-scheme) wizard page in WinForms applications.
+This example demonstrates how to customize the [Choose a Report Color Scheme](https://docs.devexpress.com/XtraReports/400459/create-end-user-reporting-applications/wpf-reporting/end-user-report-designer/gui/report-wizard/table-report/choose-a-report-color-scheme) wizard page in WPF applications.

 Below are the main steps to change the color scheme set on the Report Wizard page: